ayanban011/SwinDocSegmenter/README.md

 # SwinDocSegmenter

-## Updates:
-    1. Semi-Supervised Settings will be updated soon...

 ## Description
 Pytorch implementation of the paper [SwinDocSegmenter: An End-to-End Unified Domain Adaptive Transformer for Document Instance Segmentation](https://arxiv.org/abs/2305.04609).
 This model is implemented on top of the [detectron2](https://github.com/facebookresearch/detectron2) framework.
 The proposed model can be used to analyze complex layouts including [magazines](https://www.primaresearch.org/datasets/Layout_Analysis), [Scientific Reports](https://github.com/ibm-aur-nlp/PubLayNet), [historical documents](https://dell-research-harvard.github.io/HJDataset/), [patents](https://github.com/DS4SD/DocLayNet) and so on as shown in the following examples.